 Student supply list:

-Instructor Bio: Julia Bannerot is a multidisciplinary artist, however she works primarily with clay and fiber.
+Instructor Bio: Julia Bannerot is a multidisciplinary artist, however she works mostly with clay and fiber.
 Her work explores themes of interconnection, vulnerability, and ambiguity.
-She references the human experience and natural systems to invite moments of reflection and challenge perceptions.
-Julia graduated from the University of Northern Colorado with a degree in Studio Art, and an emphasis in ceramics in 2018.
+She grew up in Colorado Springs and received a BA in studio ceramics from the University of Northern Colorado in 2018.